LucasAlegre/sumo-rl/README.md

 ```
 export LIBSUMO_AS_TRACI=1
 ```
-Notice that you will not be able to run with sumo-gui if this is active ([more details](https://sumo.dlr.de/docs/Libsumo.html)).
+Notice that you will not be able to run with sumo-gui or with multiple simulations in parallel if this is active ([more details](https://sumo.dlr.de/docs/Libsumo.html)).

 ### Install SUMO-RL